jaysgitaccount/notes/js-notes-2.md

 ### Timing

 #### Task queues vs microtasks
 Promise callbacks are handled as microtasks, whereas setTimeout callbacks are handled as task queues.

+## Promise

+A promise is a *proxy* for a value that is not necessarily known when the promise is created.
+It allows you to associate handlers with an asynchronous action's eventual success value or failure reason.
+This lets asynchronous methods return values like synchronous methods: instead of immediately returning the final value, the asynchronous method returns a **promise** to supply the value at some point in the future.

+A promise is in one of three states:
+- pending: initial state, neither fulfilled nor rejected
+- fulfilled: operation completed successfully
+- rejected: operation failed

+The eventual state of a pending promise can either be fulfilled with a value or rejected with a reason.
+When either of these occur, the associated handlers queued up by a promise's `then` method are called.
+A Promise is said to be *settled* if either fulfilled or rejected.

+The term *resolved* used with promises refers to the promise being *settled* or "locked-in" to match the eventual state of another promise - further resolving or rejecting it has no effect.
+"Resolved" is often used to refer to successfully fulfilled promises, but sometimes it can refer to pending or rejected promises as well.

+    new Promise((resolveOuter) => {
+        resolveOuter(
+            new Promise((resolveInner) => {
+            setTimeout(resolveInner, 1000);
+            })
+        );
+    });

+Like so, this promise is already *resolved* at the time it's created (because `resolveOuter` is called synchronously), but it is resolved with another promise, so it won't actually be fulfilled until 1 secomd later, when `resolveInner` fulfills.

+### Chained promises
+`.then()` takes 2 arguments: first is a callback for the fulfilled case, second is callback for rejected case.
+Each `.then()` returns a newly generated promise, which can optionally be used for chaining.

+It's simpler to leave error handling for a rejected promise to the very end, in a `catch()`, but if an error needs to be handled immediately, you should throw an error of some type to maintain error state down the chain.

+NOTE: For faster execution, all synchronous actions should be done within one handler, otherwise it would take several ticks to execute all handlers in sequence.

+### Promise Concurrency
+The Promise class offers 4 static methods to facilitate async task concurrency:

+#### Promise.race()
+Settles when ANY of the promises settles.
+Takes an iterable of promises as input, returns a single promise.
+This promise settles with the eventual state of the FIRST promise that settles, whether it is fulfilled or rejected.

+#### Promise.any()
+Fulfills when ANY of the promises fulfills, rejects when ALL of the promises reject.
+Takes an interable of promises, returns a single Promise, which fulfills when any of the input's promises fulfills, with this first fulfillment value.
+Rejects when ALL of the input's promises reject (including when empty iterable is passed), returning an array of rejection reasons.
+Otherwise, even if one promise rejects, it will return the first successfully fulfilled promise.

+#### Promise.all()
+Fulfills when ALL the promises fulfill, rejects when ANY of the promises reject.
+Takes an array of promises, and returns an array of promises that resolve with the corresponding fulfillment values *in the same order of the input array* - regardless of which promises fulfill first.
+Rejects when any of the promises reject.

+#### Promise.allSettled()
+Fulfills when ALL promises settle.
+Takes an iterable of promises as input, returns a single Promise.
+This returned Promise fulfills when all of the input's promises settle (including when an empty iterable is passed), with an array of objects that *describe the outcome* of each promise.

+    const promise1 = Promise.resolve(3);
+    const promise2 = new Promise((resolve, reject) => setTimeout(reject, 100, 'foo'));
+    const promises = [promise1, promise2];

+    Promise.allSettled(promises).
+        then((results) => results.forEach((result) => console.log(result.status)));

+    // expected output:
+    // "fulfilled"
+    // "rejected"

+### Promise constructor
+Creates a new Promise.
+Used to wrap functions that do not already support promises.

+    const promise1 = new Promise((resolve, reject) => {
+        setTimeout(() => {
+            resolve('foo');
+        }, 300);
+    });

+    promise1.then((value) => {
+        console.log(value); // expected output: "foo"
+    });

+    console.log(promise1); // expected output: [object Promise]

+### .finally()
+Haven't seen this before!

+Schedules a callback function to be called when the promise is settled.
+Like `then` and `catch`, it immediately returns an equivalent Promise object, allowing chaining.

+function checkMail() {
+  return new Promise((resolve, reject) => {
+    if (Math.random() > 0.5) {
+      resolve('Mail has arrived');
+    } else {
+      reject(new Error('Failed to arrive'));
+    }
+  });
+}

+checkMail()
+  .then((mail) => {
+    console.log(mail);
+  })
+  .catch((err) => {
+    console.error(err);
+  })
+  .finally(() => {
+    console.log('Experiment completed');
+  });

+So basically, this code executes when the Promise settles, regardless of whether it fulfilled or rejected.
+If you want something to happen regardless of result, then use `.finally()`.

 ## async
 The `async` function declaration declares an async function where the `await` keyword is permitted within the function body. `async` and `await` enable asynchronous, promise-based behaviour to be written in a cleaner style, so you don't need to explicitly configure promise chains.